PanPeryskop/RandomQueue/README.md

 - Add a specified number of random tracks to the user's Spotify queue
 - Tracks are selected from a wide range of genres
-- User-friendly interface with slider to select the number of tracks

 ## Before you install